eleriaqueen/d2-lod-excel-fix/README.md

-# Diablo II - LOD - "Excel" Fix
+# Diablo II "Excel" Fix

-Allows "Diablo II - Lord of Destruction" to load and use tabbed txt files while they are open in an Excel type application.
+A method to modify "Diablo II" so that it behaves nicely even when its tabbed txt data files are open in an Excel type application.

 ## How to use the info in this repository